smizell/verbose/docs/specification.rst

 2. ``name`` - Name of property being defined
 3. ``type`` - Type of the property
 4. ``format`` - HTML format of the property
-5. ``typeOf`` - For pointing to another semantic or schema for the property
+5. ``typesOf`` - For pointing to another semantic or schema for the property
 6. ``mapsTo`` - Property to which the semantic point

 Example